 This fixable mistake probably comes as no surprise to you.
 Inconsistent WordPress support is a part of life for a lot of food bloggers—but it doesn’t have to be.

-Free up precious time and breathe easier by working with WordPress professionals—like the team at Foodie Digital—that have experience in the food blog niche and who can provide the kind of consistent, forward-thinking tech and SEO support you need to grow your business on your own terms.
+Free up precious time and breathe easier by working with WordPress professionals (that’s us!) that have experience in the recipe and food blogging niche and who can provide the kind of consistent, forward-thinking tech and SEO support you need to grow your business on your own terms.